-Programs that infuse science, technology, engineering, and math enable hands-on, applied learning while preparing students for 21st century careers.
-Programs are especially effective in helping youth to develop these skills and increase their interest in STEM when their activities are hands-on, project or inquiry-based, sequenced in a way that allows youth to build on previous knowledge and their own experiences, and make connections to potential careers.
-And most importantly, they can exist anywhere.
+Programs are especially effective in helping youth to develop the skills necessary to thrive in 21st century STEM careers when their activities are project or inquiry-based, are sequenced in a way that allows youth to build on previous knowledge and their own experiences, and integrate real-world and career connections.

 Research and Reports